Mind, matter and being

 We can go even deeper.
 You might feel as though you are observing your experiences from your body, looking through your eyes, listening through your ears.
 But even your sense of your body is just another mental representation within your mind.
 There is no distinct observation point to be found.
 The observation point is the “space” of consciousness itself.

-The signals traveling through your nervous system ultimately arrive at consciousness, where they stop being signals and instead manifest directly as experiences.
-These phenomena are not separate objects to be observed; they are direct expressions of consciousness itself.
-Qualia are one with consciousness—they are consciousness in motion, much like ripples that are inseparable from the water that creates them.
-Thus, when you experience anything, you are, in fact, experiencing yourself—because as consciousness, the qualia you perceive are manifestations of your own being.
+The signals travelling through your nervous system ultimately arrive at consciousness, where they stop being signals and instead manifest directly as experiences.
+These phenomena, such as the experience of red, are not separate objects to be observed; they are the very fabric of consciousness itself.
+Qualia are one with consciousness – they are consciousness in motion, much like ripples that are inseparable from the water that creates them.
+Thus, when you experience anything, you are, in fact, experiencing yourself – because as conscious observer, the qualia you perceive are manifestations of your own being.

-Does this mean that your sense of self—the “I”—is an illusion?
+Does this mean that your sense of self – the “I” – is an illusion?
 At first glance, it might seem so, as there no longer appears to be a singular point from which you observe the world.
 The observation point has expanded to encompass the entire space of consciousness itself.
 Yet this space remains subjective, and it is still connected to the perceptions of your body and brain, rooted in a particular physical location.
 While you may feel distanced from the body, brain, and personality that once defined your sense of self, a subjective viewpoint still persists.
-In this sense, the “I” is not an illusion—it remains the focal point of conscious experience, though its boundaries may have shifted.
+In this sense, the “I” is not an illusion – it remains the focal point of conscious experience, though its boundaries may have shifted.
+Yet, as we will see later, there is a perspective of understanding from which even this “I” dissolves as an illusion.

 The external world